 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Raw materials are thrown away.
+Button 1:Mobile phones are packaged.
 Button 2: Raw materials are transported to factories.
-[X] Button 3: Raw materials are burned.
+[X] Button 3:.
+Electricity is used in phone shops.

 Slide 2